Christmas (Bill Anderson album): Background, content and release

 Christmas was recorded in October 1969 in sessions produced by Owen Bradley.
 It would be Anderson's twelfth studio album and twelfth to be produced by Bradley.
-The sessions were held at Bradley's Barn, which was a venue located in Mount Juliet, Tennessee.
+The sessions were held at Bradley's Barn studio in Mount Juliet, Tennessee.
 The album consisted of nine tracks, which was unlike his previous albums which included 11–12 songs per set.

 Nearly all of the album's tracks were cover versions of notable Christmas and holiday tunes.
 Among these covers was songs such as Elvis Presley's "Blue Christmas" and the traditional song "Silent Night".
 Also contained in the album were two medleys of holiday songs.
 These tracks were featured on side two of the record.
 Two tracks on the album were new recordings composed by Anderson himself.
 One of these recordings was the fifth track, "Po' Folks Christmas", a holiday version of his original country music hit, "Po' Folks".

 Christmas was released on Decca Records in November 1969, his second studio effort released that year.
 It was released as a vinyl LP, containing six songs on side one and three on side two.
 Upon its release, Christmas did not make any Billboard music publication charts.